-Children will not be discriminated against as laid down by the Sex Discrimination Act 1975, The Race Relations Act 1976 as amended by the Race Relations (Amendment) Act 2000, The Human Rights Act 1998, The Special Educational Needs and Disability can be accommodated.

-Discrimination Act 2005 and The Equality Act 2010.
+Children will not be discriminated against as laid down by the Sex Discrimination Act 1975, The Race Relations Act 1976 as amended by the Race Relations (Amendment) Act 2000, The Human Rights Act 1998, The Special Educational Needs and Disability Discrimination Act 2005 and The Equality Act 2010.

-All preferences, regardless of ranking, will be assessed against the following criteria to allocate the available places where more applications are received than who were previously looked after but immediately after being looked after became subject to an Adoption, Child Arrangement Order, or Special Guardianship Order.
+All preferences, regardless of ranking, will be assessed against the following criteria to allocate the available places where more applications are received than can be accommodated.

-First priority for admission shall be given to relevant looked after children or children a)

-See notes below.

-b) Second priority for admission shall be given to children with a 'serious and ongoing medical condition' where The Earls High School is the most appropriate school to meet the condition.
+- 3.1.
+First priority for admission shall be given to relevant looked after children or children who were previously looked after but immediately after being looked after became subject to an Adoption, Child Arrangement Order, or Special Guardianship Order.
+See notes below. - 3.2.
+Second priority for admission shall be given to children with a 'serious and ongoing medical condition' where The Earls High School is the most appropriate school to meet the condition.

 (Parents must provide supportive information from their child's Medical Consultant at the time of application in order to be considered under this criteria.
 This supportive information should include information about the needs of the child and should detail the difficulties the child would experience if they attended another school.
 Parents should also indicate why The Earls High School is the most appropriate to meet their child's medical condition rather than any other school.

 The Local Governing Body will not seek to obtain medical evidence on behalf of parents.)

-- c) Third priority for admission shall be given to children who have a brother/sister, half brother/sister (where the children share one common parent), or step-brother / step-sister, living at the same address and who will still be attending The Earls High School in the academic year 2022/2023. - d) Any places that remain available once the above applicants have been admitted, will be filled according to those children who live closest to the school, determined by a straight-line measurement in metres, from the home address to the main entrance of The Earls High School.
+- 3.3.
+Third priority for admission shall be given to children who have a brother/sister, half brother/sister (where the children share one common parent), or step-brother / step-sister, living at the same address and who will still be attending The Earls High School in the academic year 2023/2024. - 3.4.
+Any places that remain available once the above applicants have been admitted, will be filled according to those children who live closest to the school, determined by a straight-line measurement in metres, from the home address to the main entrance of The Earls High School.